xXleowXx/gitlab-charts/doc/installation/migration/docker.md

       ```

    1. Visit the Docker GitLab instance and make sure the
       uploads are available.
-For example check if user, group and project
+For example, check if user, group and project
       avatars are rendered fine, image and other files added to issues load
       correctly, etc.